QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

   * Preview images that illustrates the collection should be included.
     If you define preview images for collection ```test_collection``` in metadata (```preview=preview/prev1.png,prev2.png```), you have
-    to place the these previews in the zip-file in a separate directory
+    to place these preview images in the zip-file in a separate directory
     - `preview` is the recommended name for that directory.

     An example server directory setup for the repository